gillett-hernandez/bevy_test/checklist.md

 [ ] lifesteal on kill body mod
 [ ] enemy DoT on engine backburn, for certain or all engine types [ ] optional roguelike mode with levelups and random mods per level
-    [ ] stored at a repo that you need to fly to after selecting?
+    [ ] stored at a physical repo/hanger that you need to fly to after selecting / in order to select?

 ## general todo